Ultraviolet (UV)-Visible Spectroscopy

 When a light beam comes in contact with a solid sample, it may be reflected, transmitted, or absorbed.
 The electrons in the liquid sample get excited after absorbing some of the light from the optical source.
-UV-vis spectroscopy operates on Beer-Lambert’s Law of absorption.
 The intensity of light absorbed is directly related to the concentration of a molecule in the liquid sample.
-Moreover, absorption is also inversely proportional to the light transmitted through the sample.
-The absorbance spectrum of a sample can be compared to the published data to identify a compound and the measured optical properties can be used to quantify the concentrations of the compounds.
+The absorbance spectrum of a sample can be compared to the available standards to identify and quantify a compound.

 - Quantification of the bacterial cells in a cell culture

 - Study of conformational changes (such as partial unfolding) in proteins

 - Characterization of solid nano-bio materials that are homogeneously dispersed in a solvent

 - Calculation of reaction kinetics by measuring the variation of the concentration of the compounds throughout the reaction